-All previous education and training are evaluated for credit toward completion of current training program.
+- All previous education and training are evaluated for credit toward completion of current training program.
 Students need to provide official transcripts from all previously-attended post-secondary schools.
 All students applying for Veteran's Educational Benefits must have prior education and training evaluated for possible advanced standing credit.
 Students cannot be certified for benefits until this evaluation has been completed.
-Students are responsible for providing college transcripts, the Joint Services Transcript, and Certificate of Eligibility letter to the Financial Aid Office which will be used in this evaluation.

-- The Veterans Administration Office will be notified benefits will cease.
-The attendance policy for the EMT and Fire Academy career majors is located in the back of this Student Handbook in the "EMT and FAC Policy and Procedures" section. - Veteran students are encouraged to use all services available at EOC Tech including career counseling, personal counseling, job placement, student organizations and academic skills remediation. - Veteran students having general questions concerning benefits may contact the VA Regional Office in Muskogee at 1-888-442-4551 or go to https://gibill.custhelp.com/. - All veteran students will be provided with a copy of the Student Handbook. - Beneficiaries could be in debt to the VA for funds returned by the school due to withdrawal or early dismissal. - Effective August 1, 2019, the GI Bill® Delayed Payment Policy was implemented.
-Veteran students will be allowed to begin their program of study without payment of School Charges as long as they have submitted their Certificate of Eligibility, Joint Services Transcript and/or CCAF Transcript, and all college transcripts to the School Certifying Official by the first day of class.
-If Veteran students submit their VA paperwork to the School Certifying Official by the first day of class, they will not: - (1) be assessed a late penalty fee; - (2) be required to secure alternative or additional funding; or - (3) be denied access to any school resources that are available to other students that have paid their School Charges.
+Students are responsible for providing college transcripts, the Joint Services Transcript, and Certificate of Eligibility letter to the Financial Aid Office which will be used in this evaluation. - The Veterans Administration Office will be notified benefits will cease.
+The attendance policy for the EMT and Fire Academy career majors is located in the back of this Student Handbook in the "EMT and FAC Policy and Procedures" section. - Veteran students are encouraged to use all services available at EOC Tech including career counseling, personal counseling, job placement, student organizations and academic skills remediation. - Veteran students having general questions concerning benefits may contact the VA Regional Office in Muskogee at 1-888-442-4551 or go to https://gibill.custhelp.com/. - All veteran students will be provided with a copy of the Student Handbook. - Beneficiaries could be in debt to the VA for funds returned by the school due to withdrawal or early dismissal.